-- Cook, stirring constantly, until thickened (about 1 to 2 minutes).
+- Cook, stirring constantly, until thickened (about 3 minutes).

 - Sprinkle with freshly grated Parmesan, if desired.

-- Allow to cool and store in an airtight container in the refrigerator for up to 3 days.
+- Allow to cool and store in an airtight container in the refrigerator for up to 2 to 3 days.

 If provided, nutritional info is a courtesy, is not guaranteed and should only be considered as a guideline.